Sleep and Development Laboratory

 - Minimum commitment: One year.

-- Minimum hours/week: 10 hours (includes journal club).
+- Minimum hours/week: 10 hours (in addition to journal club).

 - Minimum experience: No prior experience required.